-Generally, Washington County will issue Notices of Funding Availability (NOFAs) to select projects to be funded by the Metro Affordable Housing Bond Program.
+Washington County will accept unsolicited proposals from developers for projects and may issue Requests for Proposals (RFP) for projects expected to be funded by the Metro Affordable Housing Bond Program.
 Depending on progress toward Metro Affordable Housing Bond Program framework goals, proposals from developers will need to achieve specific targets for income levels, unit types, geographic area, racial equity, or other characteristics.
 Developer and owners will be required to work closely with Washington County Housing Services Department to ensure that their proposals are in alignment with the Washington County's Implementation Strategy.
-The first NOFA is intended to be released in late 2019 or early 2020, with a goal to align the county's NOFA timeline with other resources potentially available at that time.
-The county is committed to a transparent project selection process and will publicly notify potential housing developers of future NOFAs as they are made available.